 Spine surgery may be safer at hospitals than outpatient facilities

-(Reuters Health) - Patients who get spinal surgery at outpatient centers may be more likely to have serious complications or require repeat operations than their counterparts who get these procedures in a hospital, a U.S. study suggests.
+LONDON: Patients who get spinal surgery at outpatient centres may be more likely to have serious complications or require repeat operations than their counterparts who get these procedures in a hospital, a US study suggests.

 “Our study is the first to show that outpatient ACDF is associated with some increased risk, even in ideal surgical candidates,” Park said by email.